If only I knew then what I know now

 A frequent theme in conversations I have with those who are about to say goodbye to someone they love, is that they wish they would have said certain things, or done more together, or the one which resonates with me most, is wishing they didn’t hold on to the anger for so darn long.

-My parents both died before I turned 30.
-I was already a mother by then and doing my best to be the kind of parent I wanted, not the kind that I had.
-And I was angry.
-I was angry for many years and that is a weight that no one should have to carry.
-When they died, I didn’t feel that sadness I now see with sons and daughters at bedsides and in some ways, I am envious of that.
+Both of my parents died before I turned 30.
+By that time, I was already a mother, striving to be the parent I aspired to be, rather than the one I experienced.
+I harbored anger for many years, a burden no one should bear.
+When they died, I didn't feel the sadness I now observe in sons and daughters at their parents' bedsides, and in some ways, I envy that.

-I was there when they died, a few years apart from eachother.
-I was in the room, I watched them take their last breath, but I was fifteen feet away… not holding their hand, not saying goodbye or saying last words that might bring them comfort or bring myself comfort.
+I was there when they died, a few years apart from each other.
+I was in the room, I watched them take their last breath, but I was fifteen feet away; not holding their hand, not saying goodbye or saying last words that might bring them or myself comfort.
 I sat still, almost numb with no idea what all of this meant or how final death truly was.
-There was no one there that provided the comfort and support I needed to understand what was happening or help me to feel less lost or alone.
-This is why I focus so intently on those last moments for the person who walks away...
-I don't want them to ever feel like I did.
-I know I can't change their past or how they feel, but at that moment, I can let them know I get it.
+There was no one there providing the comfort and support I needed to understand what was happening or help me to feel less lost or alone.
+This is why I focus so intently on those last moments for the person who is saying goodbye; I don't want them to ever feel like I did.
+I know I can't change their past or how they feel, but at that moment, I can let them know they are not alone.

 Working in hospice, I see a lot of families gathering around the bedside to say their goodbyes and I hear stories of their lives together and the memories they’ve shared.
 I can’t help but think, if my parents were still alive, would our relationship be different?
 Would I have let the anger go?
 Would I have grown up and realized that life was not nearly as horrible as I thought it was?
 Would they be proud of me and how hard I have worked all these years?
 Would they think I was a good mother and a good grandmother?
 Would we have a box full of photos from family gatherings?
 Would I cry at the bedside when one of them died and think how sad I am that they are gone?
 I would like to imagine that my answer is yes, to all of the above.